-3.1.
-The school will investigate all reports of bullying and harassment brought to its attention, regardless of who raises them or whether or not they are affiliated with the school.
-Individuals are encouraged to report even if they were not the intended target of the behaviour.

-- 3.2.
-Anyone who has experienced or witnessed behaviour which breaches this policy can report it confidentially in person or via email: - Students should contact their personal tutor, programme leader or student support team (studentsupport@fairfield.ac) as soon as possible. - Students can also use the school's complaints procedures - Employees should raise the issue using FSB's grievance procedures, which can be found in the Employee Handbook, or may contact the school's HR department: hr@fairfield.ac - 3.3.
-Where possible, the school encourages informal resolution between the parties involved in any complaint or grievance and may assist by appointing a neutral person to mediate or facilitate a discussion to resolve the matter.
+- 3.1.
+The School will investigate all reports of bullying and harassment brought to its attention, regardless of who raises them or whether or not they are affiliated with the School.
+Individuals are encouraged to report even if they were not the intended target of the behaviour. - 3.2.
+Anyone who has experienced or witnessed behaviour which breaches this policy can report it confidentially in person or via email: - Students and visitors can raise a concern with any member of FSB staff, - Students and visitors can also use the School's complaints procedures here: Policy Hub Fairfield School of Business, - Employees should raise the issue using FSB's grievance procedures, which can be found in the Employee Handbook, or may contact the School's HR department: hr@fairfield.ac for guidance. - 3.3.
+Where possible, the School encourages informal resolution between the parties involved in any complaint or grievance and may assist by appointing a neutral person to mediate or facilitate a discussion to resolve the matter.
 This is often the most effective and appropriate way to resolve the issue where individuals were not aware of the harmful effects of their behaviour. - 3.4.
 It is understood that informal resolution may not always be possible or appropriate.
 Severe and deliberate breaches (such as instances of violence, prolonged bullying, stalking/sexual harassment, or discriminatory bullying or harassment) should always be reported, as above. - 3.5.
 Any difficulty in defining what constitutes bullying, harassment, and / or victimisation should not deter anyone from reporting behaviour which causes them or another person distress.
-No person will be penalised or treated less favourably for making disclosure of bullying, harassment, and / or victimisation made in good faith. - 3.6.
-Further 3.5. the school is aware that the act of making a malicious or false complaint against a person may, in itself, be construed as a form of harassment or bullying, and will act accordingly.
+No person will be penalised or treated less favourably for making disclosure of bullying, harassment, and / or victimisation made in good faith.

+3.6.
+Further 3.5. the School is aware that the act of making a malicious or false complaint against a person may, in itself, be construed as a form of harassment or bullying, and will act accordingly.